fish-red/Injector/README.md

 This binary expects one of _patchProject_, _unpatchProject_ or _injectSources_
-then the path to the project or workspace of the app being injected then full path to the file(s) you want to inject.
+then the path to the project or workspace of the app being injected and the full path to the file(s) you want to inject.

 Injector is OpenSource but will likely not be "Free Software".
 The eventual pricing will what it always was for injectionforxcode i.e.